cesar-douady/open-lmake/doc/benchmark.md

 `bazel` manages a cache.
 Open-lmake manages deps (the cache is not turned on).
-Also, content based up-to-date analyzis requires frequent checksum computation.
+Also, content based up-to-date analysis requires frequent checksum computation.
 It is normal that such full builds go slightly slower than those without book-keeping (`bash`, `make` and `ninja`).
 As long as these overheads stay reasonable in this extreme case, which they are, this is a pretty good trade-off in view of the value brought by such features.
 This benchmark is extreme in this regard because source files are mostly empty, so that the overhead dominates the measurements.